UWYO-Fall15-Sr-Design-Drone/CoscSrDesignDrones/ImageEdit/readme.txt

 	2. Images will match the namming pattern of "Photo_X_Y.jpg
 		a.
 Where X is longitude
 		b.
 Where Y is Latitude
+	3. The X and Y values start at 1, 1.

 Mapping Format:
+	1. The first image in the grid is lcoated in the lower left corner
+	2. The next image will follow to the right of that image until the Y increases

 +==============================================================================================+
 +				Current programs breakdown:				       +